 “Mindfulness meditation is not a quick fix, nor is it about denying what we feel by replacing negative experiences with positive ones.
 It’s about embracing the truth of the moment and discovering the liberating power and beauty of pure awareness.”

-Erin Treat serves as the resident dharma teacher for the Durango Dharma Center.
+Erin Treat serves as the Guiding Teacher for the Durango Dharma Center.
 She has sat on the Dharma Council since 2005 and on the board of directors since 2001.
 Erin is a graduate of the retreat teacher training program at Insight Meditation Society and Spirit Rock Meditation Center and regularly teaches retreats at those centers as well as Vallecitos Mountain Retreat Center.Show More

 Yong Oh entered the Buddhist path through Soto Zen and now practices and offers teachings primarily within the insight meditation tradition.
 He is a graduate of Spirit Rock Meditation Center’s Community Dharma Leaders program and is currently a participant in the 2017-2021 Insight Meditation Society Retreat Teacher Training program as well as the Sacred Mountain Sangha Dharmapala Training with his primary teachers Kittisaro and Thanissara.Show More